-Even when patients receive treatment from the physician or staff, it might feel impersonal—particularly when doctors and nurses are wearing full PPE gear, which tends to unsettle patients.
+Even when patients receive treatment from the physician or medical staff, it might feel impersonal-particularly when doctors, nurses, and other healthcare workers are wearing full PPE gear, which tends to unsettle patients.

-So, what are some strategic approaches hospitals can take to purposefully combat the loneliness and boredom of patient isolation?
+So, what are some strategic approaches hospital staff can take to purposefully combat the loneliness and boredom of patient isolation?

-It all starts with a modern entertainment system… although it goes far beyond just the TV.
+It all starts with a modern hospital patient entertainment system… although it goes far beyond just the TV.

 PATIENT ENTERTAINMENT HAS EVOLVED